unplugin/unplugin-starter/README.md

 npx degit antfu/unplugin-starter my-unplugin
 ```

-And do a global replace of `unplugin-starter` with your plugin name.
+And do a global replacement of `unplugin-starter`` with your plugin name.

 Then you can start developing your unplugin 🔥